harley-ewu/Javaroo/README.md

 4. Keep .jar and .java files on same directory

 6. Create a directory to save .class files (optional)
+7. If using a mac computer install hombrew using this command :
+     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+      after installing homebrew install gradle using this command : brew install gradle
-7. Open your Terminal (Linux or Mac Users) or CMD (Windows)
+9. Open your Terminal (Linux or Mac Users) or CMD (Windows)
-8. Navigate to the directory where you saved the repository from github using the terminal/CMD commands
+10. Navigate to the directory where you saved the repository from github using the terminal/CMD commands
-9. Build the project using the `gradlew build` command
+11. Build the project using the `gradlew build` command
-10. Navigate to the build directory using the terminal/CMD commands `.build\libs`
+12. Navigate to the build directory using the terminal/CMD commands `.build\libs`
-11. run JAVAROO UML Editor via the `java -jar Project1.2-1.0-SNAPSHOT.jar`
+13. run JAVAROO UML Editor via the `java -jar Project1.2-1.0-SNAPSHOT.jar`
-12. Have fun with the JAVAROO UML Editor :)
+14. Have fun with the JAVAROO UML Editor :)
-13. After saving a file, you can find them in the `build\libs` directory.
+15. After saving a file, you can find them in the `build\libs` directory.